 We were thrilled to be hosted by the Tokiwa Hotel when we were in the Yamanashi area of Japan in September.
-The property is a historical, traditional and renowned in the country.
+The property is one of the most historical, traditional and renowned onsens in the country.
 It has served several generations of the Imperial family, foreign nobility, esteemed artists and writers, and other well-known domestic and foreign guests.

 We were lucky enough to stay in the suite that was made for the Imperial family’s stay early on so had the feeling of King and Queen service while we were there.
 Artists such as Hitomi Yamaguchi, Kiyoharu Matsumoto, and Junji Ibushi stayed here as well as Kiyomatsu Matsumoto, who wrote part of the novel “The Tower of Waves”.